fatma-oz/SkenarioLabs_Data_Science_Task/README.md

 * This project focuses on building a web application to display the most important 10 features with respect to, assessment for house price prediction project.
 This application can be improved by adding price prediction results.

+* First, this project was deployed with streamlit and the application was created.
+As a bonus, the streamlit application was dockerized.

 * Data pulled from this website: https://data.world/codefordc/dc-real-property-assessment-data

 * Here are our variables about houses in this data: